UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_sprint.md

 ~~- ACCESSIBILITY: Add a way to exit the game in umg-core lootplot menu~~

+~~- Make steam-page for demo~~

+~~- Demo infrastructure; (a way to tell whether the game is a demo or not.)~~

+~~- (DEFERRED) Put "LOOTPLOT DEMO" text top right, ~~ ~~- so people (A) can tell what the game is if viewing screenshots, and (B) understand that its a demo version~~

 ==========================================
 ANY TASK ABOVE ^^^ THIS POINT IS COMPLETE
 ==========================================

+- DEMO LIMITATION: We should only let the player win 1 game.
+After they have won, dont let them play again.
+- (This works well, because the player is most likely to want to play more right after winning.)

 - Add Metta's/Ravi's BGMs to the game
 - Maybe we should have 10-15 second long gaps between the songs...?
 Or maybe have them gradually fade in/out?